garnerdusting-gif/OAP_2021_Revisited/README.md

 Our original presentation relied on unsupported One-Way ANOVAs to claim there were no differences between sexes, and we drew questionable conclusions about satisfaction vs. involvement.
 I built this repository to revisit that data and apply the mature analytical skills I have today.

 The Revision Project:

-Data Cleaning: Rebuilt the messy Qualtrics dataset using Pandas and NumPy.
+-Data Cleaning: Rebuilt the messy Qualtrics dataset using Pandas and NumPy.

-Statistical Correction: Replaced the flawed ANOVAs with an Independent T-Test via SciPy for accurate gender comparisons.
+-Statistical Correction: Replaced the flawed ANOVAs with an Independent T-Test via SciPy for accurate gender comparisons.

-Bivariate Analysis: Shifted from purely descriptive claims to a formal Pearson correlation to prove the relationship between student involvement and satisfaction.
+-Bivariate Analysis: Shifted from purely descriptive claims to a formal Pearson correlation to prove the relationship between student involvement and satisfaction.

-Visualization: Upgraded the visual storytelling using Seaborn and Matplotlib.
+-Visualization: Upgraded the visual storytelling using Seaborn and Matplotlib.